An annual goal-framework that actually works: Part 2

 Career: strategic skills, intentional actions, and mentorship

-To achieve this ambitious goal, I identified a crucial lever: clarity about the specific skills I needed to build, demonstrate, and highlight to others.
-I deliberately prioritized developing expertise in generative AI, understanding industry trends deeply, and enhancing my strategic thinking and leadership abilities.
+In addition to setting a promotion goal and I also set a goal to join an emerging AI-centric product space at Microsoft that will force me to upskill.
+To achieve this goal, I deliberately prioritized developing expertise in generative AI, understanding industry trends deeply, and enhancing my strategic thinking and leadership abilities.
 These clear priorities guided my daily actions and projects I pursued at work.

 Another critical lever was intentional daily reflection.
-Every evening, I spent ten minutes reviewing key interactions, strategic decisions, and learning moments from the day.
-This habit helped me consistently showcase relevant skills, aligning my daily work with my larger career aspirations.
+Most days, I spent ten minutes reviewing key interactions, decisions, and learning moments from the day.
+Reviewing these in the context of my goal mindmap (I track annual and monthly mindmaps).
+This habit helped me consistently aligned my daily work with the larger career aspirations.

 Mentorship was the third critical lever.
 I proactively sought mentors who had successfully navigated similar career leaps, including regular sessions with my mentors.
 These mentors provided invaluable insights, helped validate my strategies, and highlighted blind spots.
 Their guidance significantly accelerated my career progression, reduced anxiety, and made my path toward leading a significant AI-centric product clearer and more achievable.